json420/degu/doc/rgi.rst

-In addition to the traditional request handler, RGI also allows applications to specify a connection handler that will be called after a new connection is received, before any requests are processed.
+In addition to the traditional request handler, RGI also allows applications to specify a connection handler that will be called after a new connection is received, but before any requests are handled.
 The connection handler can store application-specific information in the *session*, which will then be available to the request handler for each request handled during the lifetime of the connection.